cnatale/schmace-invuders/README.md

 colors:              0x0 off, 0xF on
 ```

+Frames are built as `Uint8Array` values and converted to the SDK's preferred
+`number[]` representation at the host bridge.
+This conversion does not change
+the bytes sent or their compressibility.
+Although the game uses only two
+colors, the G2 raw image API expects Gray4 data; packing the framebuffer at one
+bit per pixel would only reduce hardware transfer size if the SDK and firmware
+exposed a corresponding 1-bit format.
+The simulator does accept a 1-bit image,
+so simulator frames are encoded as monochrome BMP files instead of raw Gray4.

 The loop is driven by `requestAnimationFrame` and throttled to a 10 FPS target.
 Image updates are sent sequentially because the Even Hub SDK does not allow
 concurrent image transfers.
 If BLE delivery falls behind the game loop, only
 the newest pending frame is retained.

 ## Setup

+Prerequisites:

+- Node.js 20.19 or newer, or Node.js 22.12 or newer
+- Even app 2.0.0 or newer
+- Even Hub CLI and simulator

 Install the project dependencies: